aewshopping/repo-blog/base/notes/eleventy-generate-readme-from-repo-files.md

 To do this we need to apply add `permalinks: false` entry to the front matter of each post.

-Because it is needlessly laborious to apply this to the front matter of each md file we can apply it to all files in the folder at once by putting a json file with the same name as the folder in that folder thusly:
+Because it is needlessly laborious to apply this to the front matter of each md file we can apply it to all files (and all your sub-directories) in the folder at once by putting a json file with the same name as the folder in that folder thusly:

 ```
 .
 └── base/
-    └── notes/
+    ├── notes/
-        ├── file1.md
+    │   ├── file1.md
-        ├── file2.md
+    │   ├── file2.md
-        ├── file3.md
+    │   └── file3.md
-        └── notes.json
+    └── base.json
 ```

 Then in the file write: